Lackland AFB Housing

 Area Weather & Climate

-The San Antonio area is ideal for fans of warm weather.
-Mild year-round with a semi-tropical climate, the “hot months” are typically May through September, with the wetter season from April to October.
-You will still need a jacket, as there can be some cold days and even freezing weather during the winter months.
+San Antonio is ideal for fans of warm weather.
+Mild year-round with a semi tropical climate, the “hot months” are typically May through September, with the wetter season from April to October.
+Jackets are necessary as there can be some cold days and even freezing weather during the winter months.

 The area’s weather is affected by the Edwards Plateau to the northwest and the Gulf Coastal Plains to the southeast.
 Sunshine is the norm, with more than 60% of days clear or partly cloudy.
 Bluebonnet season in the spring, when the state flower dots the sides of roadways and fields, turns all the outdoors into a portrait studio.
 Thunderstorms are not uncommon in the late spring and summer, and the area has been known to have a rare sleet or ice storm during the winter months.